 Some homeowners look to refinancing to get out of adjustable-rate mortgages or lower the rate on their fixed-rate mortgages to help ease financial pressures.
-In August 2010, applications for mortgage refinancing hit a 15-month high as interest rates were at near historic lows.
+Refinancing can become an attractive option when interest rates drop.
+But be careful.
 Some homeowners have become the target of fraudulent refinancing offers.

-Such fraudulent refinancing offers may begin with a call from an “under-writer,” who may refer to the homeowner’s good payment record, good credit, or current mortgage rate to confuse the homeowner into believing that the call is from the homeowner’s current mortgage lender.
+The fraudulent offers may begin with a call from an “under-writer,” who may refer to the homeowner’s good payment record, good credit, or current mortgage rate to confuse the homeowner into believing that the call is from the homeowner’s current mortgage lender.
 The caller may offer the homeowner a refinancing offer that is hard to pass up, such as a lower interest rate, no closing costs, guaranteed approval, no required appraisal, and a speedy closing.
 Since people may believe that their current mortgage lender is offering the deal, they do not question the offer.
 After the caller convinces the homeowner to refinance, the homeowner is asked to pay a fee to proceed with the refinancing, which can be as high as two mortgage payments.
-Once the homeowner provides payment for the refinancing, nothing happens on the homeowner’s refinancing file and the homeowner is out thousands of dollars.
+Once the homeowner provides payment for the refinancing, the “under-writer” does nothing and the homeowner is out thousands of dollars.

-- When someone tells you that you are “pre-approved,” it may not mean the refinancing is guaranteed.
+- Be wary of “pre-approval.”
+When someone tells you that you are “pre-approved,” it may not mean the refinancing is guaranteed.
 You may still have to go through the underwriting process for loan approval, including filling out the loan application, undergoing credit checks, income verification, and an appraisal.
 Make sure you clarify what the caller means by being “approved” for the loan, especially if you are agreeing to the refinance based on being approved.
 You may still be denied later despite your “pre-approval.”

 - Don’t agree to or sign anything that is contrary to what you were promised.
 Many consumers find themselves agreeing to an arrangement in writing or in a recording that is different from the offer given to them.
 It is difficult to dispute an unauthorized charge if there is a contract or recording that shows you agreed to the arrangement.

 If you believe you are the victim of a refinancing scam, file a complaint:

-If you believe you are the victim of a refinancing scam, file a complaint:

-Office of Minnesota Attorney General Lori Swanson
+Office of Minnesota Attorney General Keith Ellison

-445 Minnesota Street
+445 Minnesota Street, Suite 1400